 T-Nation: Coach, let's get started by talking a little about who you are and what you do.
 So, who the heck are you and what the heck do you do?

 Coach Sommer: I'm a former competitive gymnast and for many years now my primary focus has been on preparing athletes for the USA Junior National Gymnastics Team.
 Currently I run the men’s competitive program at the Desert Devil Gymnastics National Team Training Center.

-T-Nation: Okay, every time the Olympics roll around, bodybuilders and fitness buffs go monkeynuts over the physiques of the male gymnasts.
+T-Nation: Okai, every time the Olympics roll around, bodybuilders and fitness buffs go monkeynuts over the physiques of the male gymnasts.
 What's the biggest thing about their training that would surprise most gymrats?

 Sommer: That their training is comprised almost entirely out of bodyweight exercises.

 T-Nation: Wait a sec, these guys with the killer biceps don't do barbell and dumbbell curls?